Simple but Effective Coping Skills

 Believe that your best days are ahead (because they are)!

-Remember that each day is a 'fresh start'...it's never to late to start writing a new chapter of your life story (What do you wish your life looked and felt like?
+Remember that each day is a 'fresh start'...it's never too late to start writing a new chapter of your life story: (What do you hope your life looked and felt like?
 Be proactive and make things happen!
-Don't just wait for life to happen to you then react)
+Don't just wait for life to happen to you then react.)

 Call 988 if you are in crisis and/or think about what to discuss at your next session